ChakshuD1/python_editor/README.md

 For Windows based operating systems:
 1> After downoading the zip, extract it
 2> Open python_editor-master folder
-3> Open the editor.py file with IDLE
+3> Double click on editor.py
-4> Press F5 or click on Run > Run Module option.